 Agriculture minister: Focused on transformation, restoring farmers' dignity

-Skopje, 2 October 2024 (MIA) -- Our predecessors left us a Ministry in ruins, in debt; late paychecks, unpaid subsidies, stalled projects, and serious suspicions of wrongdoing; they left us chaos and anarchy; but we are making no excuses, we have to make things right, Minister of Agriculture, Forestry and Water Economy Cvetan Tripunovski told a press conference Wednesday.
+Skopje, 2 October 2024 (MIA) -- Our predecessors left us a Ministry in ruins, in debt; late paychecks, unpaid subsidies, stalled projects, and serious suspicions of wrongdoing; they left us chaos and anarchy; but we are making no excuses, we have to make things right, Minister of Agriculture, Forestry and Water Economy Cvetan Tripunovski told the press Wednesday.
 "This is a farmers' government.
 We will prove we are their partner, and we will create agricultural policies together," he said.

 Speaking at a press conference held to mark the government's first 100 days in power, Minister Tripunovski said a hundred days was too short a time for the government to show it was focused on solving farmers' problems.